scarly111/scarly111/README.md

 ## Hi there 👋

+I'm Yiğit.
+I'm a product-minded developer based in Antalya.
+I work on full stack projects, experimental games and data-driven ideas.
+My goal is to build things that are simple, fast, and genuinely useful.

+A developer who cares about both code and the bigger picture.
+I study Management Information Systems, a field that sits between business and technology.
+I try to turn this into an advantage by not only writing code, but also thinking about why I'm building something, who it's for, and how it can create value.

+In my spare time, I experiment with game ideas, small automations, and notes around finance/real estate.
+Long term, I want to be strong both technically and on the entrepreneurial side.

 <!--
 **scarly111/scarly111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.